 Think of the classic dish from Andalusia, Spain, just simplified.
 To make this soup, all you need are some fresh vegetables, oil, vinegar, and tomato juice.
 Get our Basic Tomato Gazpacho recipe.

 Related Reading: Why Are Heirloom Tomatoes So Expensive?

 Cucumbers are a staple of the summer garden, so put them to good use with our recipe for cucumber gazpacho.
-The cucumbers are paired with green grapes, olive oil, sherry vinegar, almonds and sweet baguette.
-Cooks note: since green grapes can be on the sour side, give them a taste first and adjust the vinegar as needed.
+The cucumbers are paired with green grapes, olive oil, sherry vinegar, almonds, and sweet baguette.
+Since green grapes can be on the sour side, give them a taste first and adjust the vinegar as needed.
 Get our Cucumber and Green Grape Gazpacho recipe.

 Looking for a dish to impress your guests?
 Try out Chef Daniel Humm’s (James Beard Winner, chef / owner of Eleven Madison Park) go-to summer dish.
 While you can use any fresh, seasonal fruits or vegetables, this version takes advantage of late-summer peaches that will soon be at the market.
 Get Daniel Humm’s Peach Gazpacho recipe.

 While this isn’t called gazpacho, it basically is, or at least shares gazpacho’s most notable and important trait: It involves zero cooking, just blending fresh ingredients together and chilling.
 The combo of creamy avocado, tangy kefir, and refreshing cucumbers is positively invigorating, yet also soothing and lush.
 Get the Chilled Avocado, Cucumber, and Kefir Soup recipe.
 (But if you don’t do dairy, try this Raw Vegan Gazpacho recipe instead.)